-This micro-credential providers learners with the applied knowledge and practical skills required to design and evaluate safe egress from buildings in the event of fire.
-It develops understanding of the principles of occupant behaviour during evacuation.
-The performance of egress systems, and the role of emergency lighting, signage and evacuation concepts in achieving compliance with the New Zealand Building Code.
+This micro-credential provides learners with the applied knowledge and practical skills required to design and evaluate safe egress from buildings in the event of fire.
+It develops understanding of the principles of occupant behaviour during evacuation, the performance of egress systems, and the role of emergency lighting, signage, and evacuation concepts in achieving compliance with the New Zealand Building Code.
 Learners will also apply tools and calculations to assess occupant load, analyse non-compliant situations, and prepare clear evacuation drawings.

-An Exciting Career Awaits in Fire Protection and Building Compliance
+An Exciting Career Awaits in Fire Safety and Building Compliance

 A career in the fire protection and building compliance industry offers a dynamic and rewarding pathway for those who enjoy problem-solving, technical systems, and helping create safer environments.